ItamarAharony/MNIST-Digit-Recognition/README.md

 # MNIST Digit Recognition

 This project is a convolutional neural network (CNN) implementation to recognize handwritten digits using the MNIST dataset.
+This is a simplification of a freelance project whose complete implementation has been kept confidential.

 ## Project Structure